-Dunkin’ is the world’s largest coffee and baked goods chain with more than 7,500 locations throughout the United States, including its first Los Angeles location that opened during Labor Day weekend.
+Dunkin’, the world’s largest coffee and baked goods chain, has more than 7,500 locations throughout the United States, including its first Los Angeles location that opened during Labor Day weekend.
 Yet, it’s one of the only national coffee chains that hasn’t offered dairy-free milk to all customers – until now, thanks to your requests.

 We’re thrilled to share this We Love Dunkin’ campaign news with you:

-Yesterday, Dunkin’ announced on its website — “You’ve Asked and We’ve Heard” – that the company is adding almond milk to its menu to “accommodate guests looking for a non-dairy alternative.”
+Yesterday, Dunkin’ announced that it is adding almond milk to its menu to “accommodate guests looking for a non-dairy alternative.”

-Almond milk is now offered in approximately 75 percent of its locations — look for the “AM” symbol on Dunkin’s Store Locator to sees if it’s available in near you.
+Almond milk is now offered in approximately 75 percent of its locations — look for the “AM” symbol on Dunkin’s store locator to sees if it’s available near you.